pytorch/serve/examples/image_classifier/README.md

-# TS Examples

-The following are examples on how to create and serve model archives with TS.

-#### Eager Mode

-Following are the steps to create a torch-model-archive (.mar) to execute an eager mode torch model in TS :

-* Pre-requisites to create a torch model archive (.mar) :
-    * serialized-file (.pt) : This file represents the state_dict in case of eager mode model.
-    * model-file (.py) : This file contains model class extended from torch nn.modules representing the model architecture.
-This parameter is mandatory for eager mode models.
-This file must contain only one class definition extended from torch.nn.modules
-    * index_to_name.json : This file contains the mapping of predicted index to class.
-The default TS handles returns the predicted index and probability.
-This file can be passed to model archiver using --extra-files parameter.
-    * handler : This file contains the mapping of predicted index to class.
-The default TS handles returns the predicted index and probability.
-This file can be passed to model archiver using --extra-files parameter.

-* Syntax

-    ```bash
-    torch-model-archiver --model-name <model_name> --model-file <path_to_model_architecture_file> --serialized-file <path_to_state_dict_file> --handler <path_to_custom_handler_or_default_handler_name> --extra-files <path_to_index_to_name_json_file>
-    ```

-#### TorchScript Mode

-Following are the steps to create a torch-model-archive (.mar) to execute an eager mode torch model in TS :

-* Pre-requisites to create a torch model archive (.mar) :
-    * serialized-file (.pt) : This file represents the state_dict in case of eager mode model or an executable ScriptModule in case of TorchScript.
-    * index_to_name.json : This file contains the mapping of predicted index to class.
-The default TS handles returns the predicted index and probability.
-This file can be passed to model archiver using --extra-files parameter.
-    * handler : This file contains the mapping of predicted index to class.
-The default TS handles returns the predicted index and probability.
-This file can be passed to model archiver using --extra-files parameter.

-* Syntax

-    ```bash
-    torch-model-archiver --model-name <model_name> --serialized-file <path_to_executable_script_module> --extra-files <path_to_index_to_name_json_file> --handler <path_to_custom_handler_or_default_handler_name>
-    ```

 #### Eager Mode example using torchvision image classifiers:

 * TorchVision Image Classification Models : Download a pre-trained model state_dict for computer vision model that classifies images from the following :